-- Provided expert report on quantum in a $100M dispute between an investor and investment manager concerning leveraged investment returns.
+- Provided expert evidence on quantum in a $100M dispute between an investor and investment manager concerning leveraged investment returns.

 - Numerous other offshore fund and trust disputes – industry expertise, litigation support and forensic accounting.
 Issues have included shareholder and redemption rights, directors’ obligations, investment manager duties, fund administrator responsibilities and service provider fee structures.

 - Advised a global investment bank in a dispute concerning BVI-domiciled special purpose vehicles and structured credit products.

 - Provided expert evidence in a dispute involving sovereign debt issued by a European member state.

 - Led a team of forensic accountants investigating the affairs of the Bank in the UK and Singapore, responding to allegations and matters raised by opposing experts, drafting reports and briefing counsel in court.

 - Assisted an overseas government in its claim against the UK government following the termination of a contract for military materials.